 In September 2020, the Company adopted the ESPP, which became effective on the business day prior to the effectiveness of the registration statement relating to the IPO.
 A total of 720,000 shares of common stock were initially reserved for issuance under the ESPP.
 The ESPP permits eligible employees to acquire shares of the Company's common stock through periodic payroll deductions of up to 15% of base compensation.
-No employee may purchase more than \$25,000 shares during an offering period.
+No employee may purchase more than 2,500 shares during an offering period.
 In addition, no employee may purchase more than \$25,000 worth of stock, determined by the fair market value of the shares at the time such option is granted, in one calendar year.
-At the end of each purchase period, employees are able to purchase shares at 85% of the lower of the fair market value of the Company's common stock on the first trading day of the offering period or on the last trading day of the offering period.
+At the end of each purchase period, employees are able to purchase shares at 85% of the lower of the fair market value of the offering period or on the last trading day of the offering period.
 The Company entered into a new offering period beginning August 16, 2023 and ending February 15, 2024.